-Thrissivaperoor Kliptham Movie Review
+Thrissivaperoor Kliptham Movie Review: A Smooth Sail Until The Second Half!

 Plot

 Thrissivaperoor Kliptham narrates the story of a gang led by David Pauly and Joy Chambadan, who is a rich businessman in Thrissur.
-David Pauly and Joy holds grudges against each other, since childhood and are in the lookout for chances to pull each others legs.
+David Pauly and Joy hold grudges against each other, since childhood and are in the lookout for chances to pull each other's legs.
 Enter Girija Vallabhan, a typical youngster, who comes forward to join David's gang and then David's gang get a golden chance to hit back at Joy.
-What happens rest forms Thrissivaperoor Kliptham.
+What happens later forms Thrissivaperoor Kliptham.

 At first, let us see how the actors of the film have fared for the movie..